 Irritant contact dermatitis (ICD) is a non-allergic reaction caused by disruption to the natural protective skin barrier (Burkhart et al, 2015).
 Recognised as one of the most common work-related skin conditions, this type of reaction is not an allergy, but instead an irritation.

-ICD arises within minutes or several hours after glove use, with initial localised symptoms including; redness, swelling, itchiness, pain and ulcerated skin.
-Prolonged glove use can lead to chronic symptoms on hands and fingers including; eczematous skin, erythema, dryness, cracking and skin fissures (Al-Otaibi et al, 2015).
+ICD arises within minutes or several hours after glove use, with initial localised symptoms including redness, swelling, itchiness, pain and ulcerated skin.
+Prolonged use of latex or nitrile gloves can lead to chronic symptoms on hands and fingers including eczematous skin, erythema, dryness, cracking and skin fissures (Al-Otaibi et al, 2015).

 The most effective treatment for ICD involves good hand care and hand hygiene practice, such as applying a daily moisturiser to prevent your hands from drying and washing hands only when required.
 In severe cases, topical corticosteroids or oral steroids can be prescribed for use, but are not suitable for long-term treatment (Weston, 2019).